Benjamin Becker

-Benjamin Becker (born 16 June 1981) is a German retired professional tennis player who is known for defeating former world No. 1 Andre Agassi in the third round at the 2006 US Open in what was Agassi's last match as a professional player.
+Benjamin Becker (born 16 June 1981) is a German former professional tennis player.
+He is most known for defeating former world No. 1 Andre Agassi in the third round at the 2006 US Open, in Agassi's last match as a professional player.

-Becker has reached a career-high ATP ranking of No. 35 in singles on October 27, 2014, and No. 58 in doubles on July 5, 2010.
+Becker has reached a career-high ATP ranking of No. 35 in singles on 27 October 2014, and No. 58 in doubles on 5 July 2010.

-Becker has no relation to Boris Becker, another German tennis player who was ranked as high as world No. 1 and won Wimbledon three times.
+Becker is not related to German compatriot and former professional tennis player Boris Becker.

 Early life and family

 Benjamin Becker was born on 16 June 1981 in Merzig, West Germany, to Jörg, a tax office worker, and Ulrike.
 Becker has one younger sister.
 From 2001 to 2005, Becker played tennis at Baylor University, winning the NCAA singles championship as a junior in 2004 and leading the Bears to the team title that year.
 In 2005, the team finished runner-up at the NCAA tournament and won the ITA team indoor championship.
 He is the school's all-time leader in singles and doubles wins.
 A rarity in men's tennis, Becker attended college for four years before turning professional.